 Gimp-Print drivers, which work with OS X’s Unix underpinnings.
 Another option is the Hewlett-Packard Inkjet Driver Project (HPIJS)

-for Mac OS X. HPIJS originally supported only HP ink-jet printers, but it has grown to include drivers for printers from manufacturers such as Brother, Canon, Epson, and Samsung.
+driver package for Mac OS X. HPIJS originally supported only HP ink-jet printers, but it has grown to include drivers for printers from manufacturers such as Brother, Canon, Epson, and Samsung.

 To use one of these alternative drivers, select your printer in Printer Setup Utility and click on Show Info in the toolbar.
 Choose Printer Model in the upper pop-up menu, and then select the printer’s manufacturer in the lower pop-up menu.
 A list of printer drivers appears below the lower pop-up; the list is formatted with the name of the printer followed by the source of the printer driver.
 For example, if your printer is an HP Deskjet 990Cxi, you should see HP Deskjet 900 Series, CUPS+Gimp-Print v4.2.5 as an option (see top screenshot).